 About 15% of patients experience a temporary increase in anxiety during the first two weeks of SSRI treatment.
 This is a known pharmacological effect, not a sign the medication is wrong for you.

-Body-based interventions like clinical yoga therapy can help manage symptoms during the waiting period by working on the nervous system through a different pathway than medication.
+Body-based interventions like clinical Trauma-Informed Yoga can help manage symptoms during the waiting period by working on the nervous system through a different pathway than medication.

 How Long Do SSRIs and SNRIs Take to Work for Anxiety?